Bhagyashri264/CapstoneProject/README.md

 - building the R presentation

 Throughout over 60 hours of working on this project, I have researched and tested many variations of algorithms to see what worked best.
 It's been a lot of long and painful hours.
 I will have to say, I do not feel I was prepared by the training material to take on this type of project.
 No examples to really follow to ensure you are at least following a standard process for this kind of coding.

+Now I'm finding it to be very difficult to get the shinyapp.io to process my package.